Roles and responsibilities

 Leah Kreitzman is Mayoral Director for External and International Affairs, having previously been a Senior Adviser to Sadiq Khan’s campaign to be Mayor of London.
 Before this, Leah was Director of Public Affairs for UNICEF UK.
 She has led advocacy campaigns for international NGOs such as Save the Children and ONE, as well as working for the UK’s leading international development thinktank, the Overseas Development Institute.

 Leah has also been a strategic communications advisor to the Shadow Cabinet on criminal justice, human rights and constitutional reform.
 She has an MSc in International Relations from the London School of Economics and a BSc in Philosophy and Politics from the University of Bristol.

 Deputy Mayor for Culture and the Creative Industries

 London & Partners Board - Observer

-Justine was Head of Culture for the Mayor of London for over a decade and has played a central role in the cultural revitalisation of London.
+Justine was Head of Culture for the Mayor of London for more than a decade and has played a central role in the cultural revitalisation of London.
 She was awarded an OBE in 2015 for Services to Culture in London.
 She believes culture is central to London’s success as a global city and has the power to transform lives and places.

 Justine has conceived and delivered the Mayor’s statutory culture strategy since the inception of the GLA.
-She shaped the Mayor’s Investment Strategy for the creative industries and overseen City Hall’s work across music, theatre, film, fashion, design, games and art – including building the Fourth Plinth Commission into the UK’s biggest sculpture prize.
+She shaped the Mayor’s Investment Strategy for the creative industries and has overseen City Hall’s work across music, theatre, film, fashion, design, games and art – including building the Fourth Plinth Commission into the UK’s biggest sculpture prize.

 Senior Advisor to the Mayor of London